informeddeno/week4-ai-assignment/README.md

 ## Unstructured data:
 emails, social media posts.

-Question 3
+## Question 3
-What is a  Schema?
+### What is a  Schema?
+A schema is a technical blueprint in computing defining database structure (tables, fields, relationships).
+It helps simplify complex information, allows for quick processing

-Explain using a simple example.
+### Explain using a simple example:

+CREATE TABLE Customers (
+    customer_id INT NOT NULL PRIMARY KEY,
+    first_name VARCHAR(50),
+    last_name VARCHAR(50),
+    email VARCHAR(100),
+    created_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP
+);

+#### Key Components of above Simple Schema:
+Table Name: The entity being described (e.g., Customers).
+Field/Column Names: Specific attributes (e.g., first_name, email).
+Data Types: Defines the type of data (e.g., INT for integers, VARCHAR for text).
+Constraints: Rules for data, such as PRIMARY KEY for uniqueness or NOT NULL.

 Part 2: Python Basics